Zyphyy/weiyi-m.github.io/index.md

     - Worst economic downturn in Australia
 - Greatest unemployment rate since the Great Depression
 - China-USA trade war
+- French military on North Africa
+    - Al-Qaeda attack
+    - Adbelmalek Droukdel, leader of Al-Qaeda, killed

 **Notable deaths, arrests, and others**
-- Death of Qassem Soleimani
+- Death of Qassem Soleimani, Iranian military general
-- Death of Kobe Bryant
+- Death of Kobe Bryant, basketball player
-- Death of Gianna Bryant
+- Death of Gianna Bryant, daughter of Kobe
-- Death of Rick May
+- Death of Rick May, TF2 voice actor
 - Death of George Floyd
 - Death of Ahmaud Arbery
 - Death of Breonna Taylor
 - Death of David McAtee
-- Death of George Floyd
+- Death of Adbekmalek Droukdel, leader of Al-Qaeda
 - Arrest of Derek Chauvin
     - Charged with 2nd-degree murder of George Floyd
     - Placed on suicide watch